LostBeard/SpawnDev.BlazorJS/README.md

 ```

 ## WebWorkerService.Instances
 WebWorkerService tracks the start and termination of every instance of WebWorkerService on the same origin.
 WebWorkerService.Instances is a **List&lt;AppInstance&gt;** where each item represents a running instance.
-The **AppInstance** class provides some basic information about the running Blazor instance and also allows calling into the instance via **AppInstance.Dispatcher**, an instance of [**AsyncCallDispatcher**]($asynccalldispatcher)
+The **AppInstance** class provides some basic information about the running Blazor instance and also allows calling into the instance via its base class [**AsyncCallDispatcher**]($asynccalldispatcher)

 ## WebWorkerService.TaskPool
 WebWorkerService.TaskPool is ready to call any registered service in a background thread.
 If WebWorkers are not supported, TaskPool calls will run in the Window scope.
 The TaskPool settings can be configured when calling AddWebWorkerService().
 By default, no worker tasks are started automatically at startup and the max pool size is set to 1.